Craftycoolgamer/canvassing-platform/README.md

 3. Confirm the logout action
 4. JWT tokens are revoked and cleared
 5. You'll be returned to the login screen

+### User Management (Admin Only)

+1. Go to Settings tab
+2. Access "User Menu" or "Manager Menu"
+3. Add new users with role assignment
+4. Assign users to companies
+5. Set pin management permissions
+6. Edit or delete existing users

 ### Adding Companies